sonixse/Challenge3-SmartCV/README.md

 ### 🏆 JOHANNES GUTENBERG — The Publisher Agent
 *Johannes Gutenberg invented the printing press — the original act of making information displayable and accessible to the masses.
 Johannes Gutenberg turns the pipeline's output into something a human can actually read and act on.*

-The Publisher Agent handles results and display: it persists all results to **SQLite** — including the analysis results, the vacancy descriptions, and the submitted CV profile — structures the output for the interface, and drives what the candidate actually sees: the ranked list, the per-skill breakdown, and the Steve Jobs coaching output — all rendered in a clean **Gradio** interface.
+The Publisher Agent handles results and display: it persists all results to **SQLite** — including the analysis results, the vacancy descriptions, and the submitted CV profile — structures the output for the interface, and drives what the candidate actually sees: the ranked list, the per-skill breakdown, and the Steve Jobs coaching output — all rendered in a custom **Streamlit** interface.

-> **Why Gradio over Streamlit?** Gradio is HuggingFace-native, has first-class support for file uploads, chat-style output, and model demo UX.
-Since we're using BGE (our open-source embedding model) from HuggingFace and the Coach output is conversational, Gradio's component set fits this use case more naturally than Streamlit's data-dashboard paradigm.

 ```
 Input:  Final ranked results + coaching output
-Output: Rendered Gradio interface for the candidate
+Output: Rendered Streamlit interface for the candidate
-Tool:   SQLite + Gradio
+Tool:   SQLite + Streamlit
 ```

 ---